gamernetwork/gn-ad-spec-gh/README.md

 Hosted on GitHub Pages.

-- `npm run deploy` will trigger a Gatsby build and push the build folder to a 'gh-pages' branch, which will go live.
+- `npm run deploy` will trigger a Gatsby build, which will go live.